 1.3.3 Date and Duration of the Visit

-Following approval from the college administration, we have allocated a dedicated span of seven days, spanning from Chaitra 1 to 7, for the purpose of conducting an immersive field trip.
-This extended duration allows us ample time to delve deeply into our predetermined objectives, facilitating a comprehensive and thorough exploration of our study focus.
+Following approval from the college administration, we allocated a dedicated span of seven days, spanning from Chaitra 1 to 7, 2081, for the purpose of conducting an immersive field trip.
+This extended duration allowed us ample time to delve deeply into our predetermined objectives, facilitating a comprehensive and thorough exploration of our study focus.

 1.3.4 Population and Sampling

 The primary participants in our field study were predominantly residents of the area.
-Furthermore, we expanded our research scope by conducting interviews at Himachal Secondary School, and engaging with the headmaster, teaching staff, and students.
-Additionally, we visited the local health post and interviewed temporary employees working there.
-Moreover, we conducted a thorough exploration of the nearby paper mill, engaging briefly with its employees to gather further insights.
+Furthermore, we expanded our research scope by conducting interviews at Himachal Secondary School, and engaging with the headteacher, teaching staff, and students.
+Additionally, we visited the local health post and interviewed with the employees working there.
+Moreover, we conducted a thorough exploration of the nearby paper mill, engaging for a short period to gather further insights.

 1.3.5 Data Collection Methods